Oilers rally past Flames 5-3 in Game 2 to even series

 Defenseman Darnell Nurse was hampered down low without his in the second period and didn’t manage an exchange with a forward.
 Gaudreau threaded a pass to the front of the crease for Elias Lindholm to flip to Toffoli, who scored a power-play goal at 2:04 for a 3-1 Calgary lead.

-Draisaitl’s goal at 2:31 of the second was waived off.
-Flames head coach Darryl Sutter successfully challenged goaltender interference by McDavid.
+Draisaitl’s goal at 2:31 of the second was waived off as Sutter successfully challenged for goaltender interference by McDavid.

-However, McDavid struck seconds later to draw Edmonton within a goal.
-He rolled off Calgary defenseman Nikita Zadorov into open ice, took a pass from Keith and stickhandled the puck by Markstrom’s outstretched pad at 3:05.
+However, McDavid struck seconds later to draw Edmonton within one at 3:05.

-Bouchard pulled the Oilers even at 15:03 during Stone’s double minor for high-sticking.
-The defenseman wired a slap shot from the top of the faceoff circle upstairs on Markstrom.
+Bouchard pulled the Oilers even at 15:03 during Stone’s double minor for high-sticking, firing a slap shot from the top of the faceoff circle upstairs on Markstrom.

 After setting the record for the fastest two goals to start a playoff game in the series opener with a pair within 51 seconds, Calgary struck early again, 63 seconds after puck drop.
 Hyman broke his stick and wasn’t able to retrieve another from the bench before Stone’s slapshot from the point beat Smith bottom corner glove side.

-The Flames made it 2-0 at 6:02 when Smith bobbled a shot by Erik Gudbranson.
-Ritichie pounced on the loose puck in the crease and put a backhand by the Oilers’ goalie.
+The Flames made it 2-0 at 6:02 when Ritichie pounced on a loose puck in the crease and put a backhand by Smith.

-Keith halved the deficit with 6:15 left in the first.
-McDavid circling out from behind the net, held off Flames defenseman Rasmus Andersson with one arm, and held the puck on his stick with the other.
-McDavid shoveled a one-handed pass to Keith, who beat Markstrom far side.
+Keith halved the deficit with 6:15 left in the first when McDavid shoveled a one-handed pass to Keith, who beat Markstrom far side.

 Hyman celebrated an Oilers goal with just over four minutes left in the opening period, but officials waived it off.
 The whistle blew before the puck crossed the goal line in a crease scramble.